 Katya Pine recently scored the music to the short indie animation film “Puppet”.
 The soundtrack was recorded with the assistance of The Screen Composers Guild of Canada’s (SCGC) Orchestral Recording Sessions, conducted by LA composer/conductor Bruce Broughton.
 Please contact Katya for a web link and password if you would like to view this amazing short film.

 The Forerunner, a SciFi indie film written and directed by Max Train, explores the violent silencing of women circa 1915 and how one young lady found a way out, by using her mind to reach the stars.
 Music composed by Katya Pine.
 Soundtrack recorded by Kevin Hamilton at Fresh Air Audio, Vancouver, BC.
 Listen to the score for this film.

 The Moving Child, by Hana Kamea Kemble, 2016, is a documentary that educates the importance of dynamic movement in child development.
 The film shows how moving in relationship with caregivers as well as “on their own” supports our social, emotional, physical and mental health.
 Music composed by Katya Pine & Jean Tejkel.

 More information available at: The Moving Child

-On November 7th, 2015 the Civic Orchestra of Victoria will premiere my new work for orchestra, “Cosmic Psalm”.
+On November 7th, 2015 the Civic Orchestra of Victoria premiered my new work for orchestra, “Cosmic Psalm”.